samaradel/www_threefold/www.threefoldtoken.com/content/how-it-works/token.md

 Everything you need to run the internet,

-but in the Threefold way.
+but in the ThreeFold way.

 the green and neutral way.